-- You can click Help in the left bottom to access the TP-Link support website for more help about the switches, if you have access to the internet. - Each time the network environment changes, it is recommended to click Refresh to restart the switch discovery process.
+- The maximum number of the discovered switches is 30. - You can click Help in the left bottom to access the TP-Link support website for more help about the switches, if you have access to the internet. - Each time the network environment changes, it is recommended to click Refresh to restart the switch discovery process.